Seth-Buchanan/mpv-remote/README.md

 ### Building the Plugin

-* Use gcc with the options specified in the MAKEFILE.
+* Use gcc with the options specified in the Makefile.

 * Move the plugin to ~/.config/mpv/scripts.